UCR-Robotics/UCR-Robotics/docs/intro_ros.rst

     pub = rospy.Publisher('chatter', String, queue_size = 10)

 - This loop is a fairly standard rospy construct: checking the "rospy.is_shutdown()" flag and then doing work.
 In this case, the "work" is a call to ``pub.publish(content)`` that publishes a string to our "chatter" ``topic``.
 Keep in mind that the "content" has format "String" (consistent with what we declared in "pub").
+Along with the string information we concat also the corresponding timestamp data, by storing it first in a "Header" variable.
 The loop calls "rate.sleep()", which sleeps just long enough to maintain the desired rate (10 hz in that script) through the loop.

 .. code-block:: python